delfineonx/block-codeloader/README.md

 </div>

 <h3>✦ <em>description</em> ✦</br></h3>
-With thise loader you can prevent anyone from stealing (coping) your world code (originally is accessible by pressing `F8` or directly from the code block editor pop-up window, which is also possible in a custom game).
+With this loader you can prevent anyone from stealing (coping) your world code (originally is accessible by pressing `F8` or directly from the code block editor pop-up window, which is also possible in a custom game).
 Though some (not all) hackers/exploiters can still access data of any block in the world where the chunk is loaded (i.e. your hidden code), and there is no good solution to be safe in a such case.
 Most you can do is to use <code>obfuscated code</code> in blocks data.

 <h3>✦ <em>recommendation</em> ✦</br></h3>
 Place all the code blocks that you use for your world code far away enough and/or close them inside some multi-layer (optionally bedrock) box.